python/cpython/Doc/library/stdtypes.rst

 Additional Methods on Integer Types
 -----------------------------------

-The int type implements the :class:`numbers.Integral` :term:`abstract base class`.
+The int type implements the :class:`numbers.Integer` :term:`abstract base class`.
 In addition, it provides a few more methods:

 .. method:: int.bit_length()